Exterior — and in some cases interior — changes must be reviewed and approved by a Commission to:

 How to designate a Landmark or District

-Petitioners must meet with the Landmarks Commission Executive Director before starting a petition.
-Please email BLC@boston.gov to set up a meeting.Petitioners take an active role in the process:
+Petitioners must fill out a draft petition and send it to BLC@boston.gov.
+The Executive Director will review the draft and contact the spokesperson to set up a meeting.Petitioners take an active role in the process:

-Before your meeting, find out as much as you can about the history of the resource you'd like to landmark.
+Before filling out the draft petition, find out as much as you can about the history of the resource you'd like to landmark.
 For guidance, please review our research and technical assistance resources.

 The property is added to the pending Landmarks list.
 The next step is to prepare a Study Report.
 After a Study Report is completed, the commission votes on the designation.
 The Mayor and City Council also vote on designation.